-- Image files in the selected folder are read, and their thumbnails are displayed (figure-left). - \ If Minolta-RAW files (image files with the .mrw extension) exist in the selected folder, the "Open the Minolta-RAW File" window appears every time the software reads it in.
-Those files will be processed to the image format that can be displayed on the monitor, and their thumbnails will be displayed.
-See page 23 of this document for details. - \ Thumbnails for animation files (files with the .avi extension) will not be displayed. - \ See the DiMAGE 7/DiMAGE 5 instruction manual about "Minolta-RAW files".
+- Image files in the selected folder are read, and their thumbnails are displayed (figure-left). - \ If Minolta-RAW files (image files with the .mrw extension) exist in the selected folder, thumbnail filenames of Minolta-RAW files that the "RAW File Processing" (see page 23) has not been performed are shown in "red". - \ If you click a thumbnail of a Minolta-RAW file and then click the "RAW File Process" button, the "Open the Minolta-RAW File" window appears so that you can adjust its saturation, contrast or sharpness.

+See page 24 of this document for details. - \ Thumbnails for animation files (files with the .avi extension) will not be displayed. - \ See the DiMAGE 7/DiMAGE 5 instruction manual about "Minolta-RAW files".